fxvnder/csgo_fxvnder/README.md

 ---

-This will probably be updated with recent cases/skins etc.
+This will probably be updated with recent cases/skins etc. if I have time to do so.

-Source 2 might break it, I don't know, but it still works.
+Source 2 (KEKW) might break it, I don't know, but it still works.

 -----